tldr-pages/tldr/pages/common/wapm.md

 `wapm install`

-- Download a specific version of a package and add it to the list of dependencies in wapm.toml:
+- Download a specific version of a package and add it to the list of dependencies in `wapm.toml`:

 `wapm install {{package}}@{{version}}`